 Cardrona ski passes and prices

-- A Season Pass (for Cardrona only) starts at $799 NZD per adult.
-Including Treble Cone the Season Pass starts at $1400 NZD per adult.
+- A season pass (for Cardrona only) starts at $925 NZD per adult.
+Including Treble Cone, the unlimited season pass starts at $1369 NZD per adult

-- A lift pass is $150 NZD per adult for a full day
+- You can grab a lift pass at $160 NZD per adult for a full day without gear rental and $192 NZD with gear rental

-- A Multi-Day ski pass is priced from $280 NZD for two days of skiing up to $500 NZD for 5 days
+- A multi-day lift pass is priced from $280 NZD for two days of skiing up to around $700 NZD for 7 days

-- A 1-day ski school pass costs $282 NZD for adults and $204 NZD for kids and includes two 2-hour lessons.
-You can also upgrade the package to include clothing, helmets, goggles, and gloves for one day
+- A 1-day ski school pass costs $282 NZD for adults, $153 NZD for kids, and includes two 2-hour lessons.
+You can also upgrade the package to include clothing, helmets, goggles, and gloves for one day for an extra $99 NZD for adults and $75 NZD for kids

-Cardrona typically runs a longer ski season than its competitors in the area, with the 2022 winter season running from June 11 – October 16.
+Cardrona typically runs a longer ski season than its competitors in the area, with the 2023 winter season running from June 17 to October 15.

-Cardrona is the best option for kids with a fully licensed childcare center (for children from three months to five years old) and even a ski school kindergarten.
+Cardrona is also the best option for kids, with a fully licensed childcare center (for children from three months to five years old) and even a ski school kindergarten.

-Cardrona receives 2.7 meters (106 in) of snowfall annually but because it’s south-facing the snow generally stays on the ground longer than other resorts in the area.
+Cardrona receives 2.7 meters (8.6 feet) of snowfall annually but because it’s south-facing the snow generally stays on the ground longer than other resorts in the area.
 Like the other ski resorts in and around Wanaka, snow machines are used often.

-If you want to experience somewhere a little different for lunch or dinner then head on down to the Cardrona Hotel – the oldest pub in New Zealand.
-It has an award-winning restaurant situated in a very pretty historic building.
-In fact, this is the most photographed building in all of New Zealand and home to some of the best craft beer from Queenstown.
+If you want to experience somewhere a little different for lunch or dinner, then head on down to the Cardrona Hotel – the oldest pub in New Zealand.
+It has an award-winning restaurant situated in a pretty historic building.
+In fact, this is allegedly the most photographed building in all of New Zealand!

 You can book your Cardrona lift pass here!